adejorosam/hackernews-api/README.md

 # HackerNews API Assignment

-This repository contains the source of my solution to the hacker news api assignment.
+This repository contains the source of my solution to the hacker news API assignment.

 The project uses yarn as the default package manager.
 However, you can use npm if you want.

 The project is built using the following technologies: NestJs + Typescript + Jest

-All responses are in JSON format and cached for 60 seconds.
+All responses are in JSON format and cached for 1 hour.

 ## Installation Procedure
 Clone this repository and cd into the directory